Welcome to Image Approvals! If you have a production account, this handy little guide will walk you through everything you need to do.

 Select a folder to view thumbnails of the day’s stills and click on the thumbnails to view the images individually.

-You can use the tabs at the top of the page to switch between unviewed, viewed, killed and all images; as well as use the drop-down filter to view images with specific actors in.
+You can use the tabs at the top of the page to switch between unviewed, viewed, killed, and all images; as well as use the drop-down filter to view images with specific actors in.
 So that you don’t have to waste time viewing images twice, we will automatically open the unviewed tab each time you open a set of images so you can continue right from where you left off.

 - Click on a shoot day, and select the image you want to change tags for.

 - Beneath the image, you will see an edit icon.
 Click this and use the drop-down box to tag the actors who appear in the image.

 - To remove actor tags, click the bin icon to the right of their name.
 Remember; adding an actor tag will enable that actor to see the image, and removing an actor’s tag will prevent them from seeing that image.